 2.9.
 Use a Fast Internet Connection

-Make certain you are using a reliable and fast internet connection preferably a wired internet connection for uploading heavy files, and other administrative activities.
+Make sure that you are using a reliable and fast internet connection preferably a wired internet connection for uploading heavy files, and other administrative activities.

 2.10.
 Upgrade Your Hosting Plan

-If your site has expanded in terms of traffic or content then surely your current hosting plan is not sufficient for you.
+If your website has expanded in terms of traffic or content then it is quite possible that your current hosting plan is not sufficient for the website anymore.

 - Assess the necessity of your web hosting and think about a better-premised plan with greater bandwidth, memory, and processing unit.